besedinalex/guides-fusion360-server/README.md

 # Beginner's guides to Fusion 360

-Web server for keeping guides data and making possible creating and editing them.
+Web server to keep guides and their files and make possible to create new and edit existing ones.

 ## Setup